 Check where the bathrooms are on the map, as there are not many bathrooms along the hiking trails.

-If you have small kids, bring a baby bjorn or be prepared to carry your little ones.
+If you have small kids, be prepared to carry your little ones.
 With a stroller, you won't be able to go far on the wooden boardwalks.

 Planning a trip to Croatia?